-For this assessment, harmonisation is required with the overlapping Kerguelen Islands (SARPC Client Group) Patagonian toothfish (Dissostichus eleginoides) fishery under French management which was certified after the HIMI fishery in 2013.
+For this assessment following PB3 and relevant guidance of PB3 of FCR v 2.0, harmonisation is required with the overlapping Kerguelen Islands (SARPC Client Group) Patagonian toothfish (Dissostichus eleginoides) fishery under French management which was certified after the HIMI fishery in 2013.
 Harmonisation is also required with the HIMI Mackerel Icefish, Australian Blue Grenadier, Northern Prawn, Walkers Seafood and the Macquarie Island toothfish fisheries as it relates to the same AFMA management system (see Table 8 below for details).